SoftwareAG/c8y-docs/content/machine-learning/web-app-mlw-bundle/projects.md

 ***File Selection For Version***

-User can select the files that needs to be committed to version. and leftover files will be ignored from that particular version.
+User can select all/subset of the files that needs to be committed to a version.

 ![Upload Resources](/images/zementis/mlw-app-project-commit-select.png)